 In the 1970s, Mitchell fell in love with jazz, collaborating with such artists as Herbie Hancock, Wayne Shorter, and Pat Metheny, eventually producing the experimental album, Hejira (1976).
 Always well-respected by peers and critics, Rolling Stone magazine called her “one of the greatest songwriters ever.”
 In 2007, Mitchell produced the album Shine.

 Origin: Aberdeen, Scotland

-Annie Lennox, a flame haired Scottish singer/songwriter, may be the most eccentric and theatrical artist on this list.
-Her singing career really took off when she and singer/guitarist David A. Stewart formed Eurhymics in 1980, and their first big hit was “Sweet Dreams are Made of This.”
+Annie Lennox, a flame-haired Scottish singer/songwriter, may be the most eccentric and theatrical artist on this list.
+Her singing career really took off when she and singer/guitarist David A. Stewart formed Eurythmics in 1980, and their first big hit was “Sweet Dreams are Made of This.”

 Lennox launched a solo career in 1992 with her debut album entitled Diva.
-And, even though Lennox’s singing style and performances may seem edgy, she is a much awarded and honored artist, winning four Grammy Awards, an Academy Award, a Golden Globe Award, and eight Brit Awards.
-Also a philanthropist and activist, in 2007 Lennox produced the album Songs of Mass Destruction, which included the single “Sing,” a collaboration of 23 female artists with the goal of raising funds and awareness for the HIV/AIDS problem.
+Even though Lennox’s singing style and performances may seem edgy, she is a much-awarded and honored artist, winning four Grammy Awards, an Academy Award, a Golden Globe Award, and eight Brit Awards.
+Also a philanthropist and activist, in 2007 Lennox produced the album Songs of Mass Destruction, which included the single “Sing,” a collaboration of 23 female artists with the goal of raising funds and awareness for HIV/AIDS.

 2. Tina Turner

 Tina Turner began her performing career in 1958 when she sang with Ike Turner’s Kings of Rhythm.
 In the 1960s, Tina and Ike starred in the Ike and Tina Turner Review, though eventually that corroboration went bust as Tina alleged that Ike had physically abused her.